lzjzhuanyong/Asset-Recovery-SAPI-Postmand-collection/README.md

 <img width="60%" height="60%" alt="image5" src="https://github.com/user-attachments/assets/e4d2a1e6-a9cf-4b8f-ac27-dc0fa7bb7b0e" />

-## How to get the api key and secret key of Binance Pay
+## How to get the api key and secret key of Binance

 Binance API key and secret key could get from the api management page in your Binance Account.